en0/en0.github.com/content/LinkedList.md

 memory to store our data.
 As an example, we could use an array to store 100 integers.
 That is 400 bytes (assuming x86) of contiguous memory.
 There is no issue with this.
-We have an insane amount of virtual address space available to us (128 TB in windows 10).
+We have an insane amount of virtual address space available to us (128 TB in Windows 10).
 Finding 400 contiguous bytes, or even 4 billion contiguous bytes is not a problem.
 But what happens when we fill up this array and still have more values to store?

-Now, I know what you are thinking: "In my language I cannot fill up an array.
+Now, I know what you're thinking: "In my language I can't fill up an array.
 It just gets bigger."
-You are right.
-Let's take it to the next step though and ask the question, how does the array get bigger?
+You're right.
+Let's take it to the next step though and ask the question: how does the array get bigger?

-Many languages like Node, Python, and C#, can define an array of any size using something called dynamic array.
+Many languages like Node, Python, and C# can define an array of any size using something called a dynamic array.
 Dynamic arrays have their advantages, but their use comes at a cost.
 When the data of a dynamic array exceeds its pre-allocated space, it is resized.
-This is most often done by duplicating the entire array, including addtional space for new values.
+This is most often done by duplicating the entire array, including additional space for new values.

 In our example, a system using dynamic arrays would lock a minimum of 804 bytes of memory and ask the processor to copy all 400 bytes to the new memory location.
 With 400 bytes this is not an issue.
-With 4 Billion bytes, though, you can see where this is heading.
-While it might be easy to find 4G of consecutive address space, it is no trivial task activly read and write over 8G of memory on a system that might have only 4G of physical RAM.
+With 4 billion bytes, though, you can see where this is heading.
+While it might be easy to find 4G of consecutive address space, it is no trivial task to actively read and write over 8G of memory on a system that might have only 4G of physical RAM.

 In this situation, using a linked list would use more memory (overhead for pointers to the next node) but would not require it all be mapped